TheBiomics/Molecular-Dynamics/README.md

 * ```-noappend``` : ?
 * ```-cpi CHECKPOINT_FROM_DEFFNAME``` : ?
 * ```-maxh HOURS_IN_INT``` : Numbers of hours to execute, terminate yourself before colab terminates it to avoid loss of data or file corruptions

+## Installing NAMD on Google Colab
+Use [Python script](Google-Colab-NAMD-GPU-2020.py) (can be copied to Colab Notebook Cell) file to execute code to build gromacs on google colab's ubuntu environment with GPU RunTime turned on.

+## Installing Desmond on Google Colab
+* Copy desmond installer to google drive and install desmond on every colab instance start

 ## Plotting Graphs in R and Python